Zeyad-Awwad/diffusion_limited_aggregation/README.md

 Adjacency can be determined by either 4-way or 8-way nearest neighbors, depending on the "diagonals" flag (True includes diagonals, making 8 neighbors).

+The following example was generated from the default parameters in the notebook.

 ![An example of a DLA cluster with ~20,000 particles](example.png)